NBISweden/EGA-SE-user-docs/user-guide-bianca.md

-In the following examples, replace `ega-crypt4gh_crypt4gh-keygen-1.0.0.sif` with `crypt4gh-1.0.0.sif` if you opted for downloading with `wget` (alternativly you can rename it with
+In the following examples, replace `ega-crypt4gh_crypt4gh-keygen-1.0.0.sif` with `crypt4gh-1.0.0.sif` if you opted for downloading with `wget`.
+Alternatively you can rename it with

 ```bash
 mv crypt4gh-1.0.0.sif ega-crypt4gh_crypt4gh-keygen-1.0.0.sif